 On the contrary, electronic signatures are significantly more secure than wet signatures.
-All it takes for an individual to forge a wet signature is a pen, some time and practice.
+All it takes for an individual to forge a wet signature is a pen, some time, and practice.
 Forging an electronic signature takes a lot more effort — the falsifier would need to obtain information on when the relevant parties are generating the document, the identity of the signers, passwords to protected accounts, and the device and appropriate IP address.
 So, it’s actually not quite as simple as replicating scribbles on a page.

-If prospective tenants get suspicious about signing an online lease, you can tell them that each electronic signature provides lessors a digital “paper” trail, enabling them to see exactly when tenants accessed and signed the document.
+If prospective tenants are nervous about signing an online lease, you can tell them that each electronic signature provides lessors a digital “paper” trail, enabling them to see exactly when tenants accessed and signed the document.
 Additionally, the IP address of the device that tenants use to sign the documents can indicate the general location where they sign it.
 If a tenant ever refutes signing a lease, these security features on electronic signatures are critical.
 Traditional signatures just don’t provide the same reassurance and depth of information.

 Myth #3: Leasing online is more trouble than it’s worth.

 Yes, it does take a little time to set up your leases for digital signing.
 However, the process is extremely quick — it only takes a few simple steps to have it ready for immediate sharing and signing.
 Most documents can be set up in under 20 minutes, and you only need to do this once for each unique lease.
 The best part is that your online lease saves time and money during each renewal cycle.
 You can save any leases you upload as a template that you can reuse or edit, so you won’t have to print off a whole new lease each time you make small changes.

 Online leases also make life smoother for your tenants, which they will surely appreciate.